cryptodotis/irssi-otr/README.md

 from the other side.
 Therefore if your peer uses opportunistic the handshake should still start automatically once he writes something.

+To display the fingerprint of the OTR key you just generated, one can type `/otr info` to show the fingerprint.

 #### Authentication ####

 In order to be sure you are communicating with the right person you can do two